 The Equal Opportunities Commission advises and supports the University in equal opportunities issues for women and men in the form of a Senate Committee.

 Esslingen University of Applied Sciences has clearly positioned itself as being against any form of sexualized violence.
-Its obligations to protect university members are set out in the following Guidelines.
+Its obligations to protect university members are set out in the following Guidelines as PDF.

 Complaints or questions should be addressed to the contact person for sexualised harassment at Esslingen University of Applied Sciences: